bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

 ### The solution to the problem

- <p class="callout-sidebar">Sidenote: The NXP LS1046A might also work — it uses the same SerDes blocks and supports PCIe Gen 3 — but documentation on its BAR sizing and IOMMU support is sparse.
-It’s significantly cheaper, so I’ll be testing it as a lower-cost path forward.
+ <p class="callout-sidebar">The NXP LS1046A might also work — it uses the same SerDes blocks and supports PCIe Gen 3 — but documentation on its BAR sizing and IOMMU support is sparse.
+It’s __significantly cheaper__, so I’ll be testing it as a lower-cost path forward.
 NXP engineers please reach out!</p>

  While most off-the-shelf ARM chips can't run datacenter silicon, a few parts can.
 The **NXP Layerscape LX2160A** is one of them — a 16-core ARMv8 chip with full 64-bit address space, proper IOMMU, large MMIO windows, and up to x16 lanes of PCIe Gen 4.
 It was built for high-performance networking and storage, but it's one of the only ARM SoCs that can reliably enumerate and initialize a GPU like the A100.